 Exfoliation

 Using a gentle exfoliant can help remove the keratin buildup.
 Look for body scrubs or creams with alpha hydroxy acid (AHA), beta hydroxy acid (BHA) or urea.
-A soft, bristle brush or washcloth can also be used to exfoliate the skin during a shower or bath.
-However, avoid vigorous scrubbing, which can cause irritation and worsen the keratosis pilaris.
+A soft, bristle brush or wash cloth can also be used to exfoliate the skin during a shower or bath.
+However, avoid aggressive scrubbing, which can irritate the skin and worsen the keratosis pilaris.

 Moisturisers